aplainzetakind/djemiet-demo/README.md

 * Make yourself a branch and think of something to do.
 Push to your branch when you complete something.

 ### Convenience ###
 * Add the line `213.164.205.34  cemiyet.vps` to `/etc/hosts`.
-This will allow you to use `http://cemiyet.vps` in the browser to access the live site or to `<username>@cemiyet.vps` to `ssh`.
+This will allow you to use `http://cemiyet.vps` in the browser to access the live site or to `$ ssh <username>@cemiyet.vps`.
 If you use any other name than `cemiyet.vps`, the site won't respond, because the name is in the configuration of the server.

+### Version history ###
+(None) Out of the box Django installation with database setting changes.

+### TODO ###
+Have an authentication wall before accessing a static welcome page.